Events

-A commuter train driver dies when a retaining wall collapses on a train in Gelida.
+A young train driver died and five others were seriously injured when a wall collapsed onto a commuter train in Gelida.

 This browser does not support the video element.